mikera/imagez/README.md

 - Filtering images (blur, contrast, brightness etc.)
 - Various colour handling functions

+Imagez is a new library, so the API is being refined.
+Expect changes / additions on a regular basis.

 ### Using Imagez

 Simply add the dependency via Clojars: https://clojars.org/net.mikera/imagez